• Skip to main content

 2. MacDowell & Williams [2012] FamCA 479: A subpoena was set aside for production of testamentary documents of the Wife’s parents who were 75 and 77.
 They deposed to being in good health and possessing full testamentary capacity.
 The husband’s evidence was that the Wife would inherit a proportion of her parents estate worth over $20M.
 The Wife’s parents were still working in their investment business.
 The Court said that there is no reason to suppose that the wife was likely to receive any inheritance in the near future and any testamentary directions of the Wife’s parents could change prior to their death.

-Timing of an inheritance
+Timing of inheritances

 Where the court is satisfied that an inheritance is likely and the size of the inheritance would warrant an adjustment of property interests of the parties, the court will need to consider when the inheritance is likely to be received.
 For example, if the testator has made provision for one of the parties, and they are faced with imminent death or rapidly deteriorating health, the Court may adjourn the matter until the testator has died and the actual inheritance has been identified (section 79(5)(a).
 This occurred In the Marriage Grace (1997) 22 Fam LR 442 where the Wife sought an adjournment until the husband’s interest in a family trust vested or his mother died.
 The Judge refused but on appeal the Court allowed an adjournment period of 2.5 years.
 In Rogan v Rogan [2007] FMCAfam 1044. the Court noted that an adjournment would probably crystalise the prospective inheritance and arguably make quantifcation of the section 75(2) factors easier.